siakaramalegos/sia.codes-eleventy/src/posts/30-days-web-perf-9.md

 ---
-title: "Day 9 of⚡️ #30DaysOfWebPerf ⚡️: Image Resolution"
+title: "Day 9 of #30DaysOfWebPerf: Image Resolution"
 description: What is device pixel ratio?
 What size images should we provide?
 Balancing speed and image quality.
 date: 2019-11-13
 tags: ['WebPerf', 'Images']